freedomofpress/securedrop-protocol/docs/protocol.md

 passphrase using a password-based KDF.

-Three private keys are then derived from $mk$ using a domain-separated KDF: one for message fetching and two for encryption (APKE and PKE).
+Three private keys are then derived from $mk$ using a domain-separated KDF: one for message fetching and three for encryption (two for the APKE key tuple and one for PKE).
 All source keys are long-term and fully determined by the passphrase.

 | Source                                                                            |
 | --------------------------------------------------------------------------------- |